-As stated before, the heart of the SP6132H voltage error loop is a high performance, wide bandwidth transconductance amplifier.
+As stated before, the heart of the SP6134H voltage error loop is a high performance, wide bandwidth transconductance amplifier.
 Because of the amplifier's current limited (±150μA) transconductance, there are many ways to compensate the voltage loop or to control the COMP pin externally.
-If a simple, single pole, single zero response is required, then compensation can be as simple as an RC circuit to ground.
-If a more complex compensation is required, then the amplifier has enough bandwidth (45° at 4 MHz) and enough gain (60dB) to run Type III compensation schemes with adequate gain and phase margins at cross over frequencies greater than 50kHz.
+A simple, single pole, single zero compensation can be a RC to ground.
+However Exar recommends a Type II or Type III compensation which eliminates the q_m of the amplifier from the control loop equations.
+The amplifier has enough bandwidth (45° at 4 MHz) and enough gain (60dB) to run Type III compensation schemes with adequate gain and phase margins at cross over frequencies greater than 50kHz.

 The common mode output of the error amplifier is 0.9V to 2.2V.
 Therefore, the PWM voltage ramp has been set between 1.1V and 2.2V to ensure proper 0% to 100% duty cycle capability.
 The voltage loop also includes two other very important features.
-One is an asynchronous start up mode.
-Basically, the GL driver cannot turn on unless the GH driver has attempted to turn on or the SS pin has exceeded 1.7V.
+One is an Nonsynchronous start up mode.
+Basically, the GL driver can not turn on unless the GH driver has attempted to turn on or the SS pin has exceeded 1.7V.
 This feature prevents the controller from "dragging down" the output voltage during startup or in fault modes.
 The second feature is a 100% duty cycle timeout that ensures synchronized refreshing of the BST capacitor at very high duty ratios.
 In the event that the GH driver is on for 20 continuous clock cycles, a reset is given to the PWM flip flop half way through the 21st cycle.
 This forces GL to rise for the remainder of the cycle, in turn refreshing the BST capacitor.